wp-plugins/wp-easycart/trunk/readme.txt

 * Bug Fix - DB Class - Guest checkout sql script had a bug in it.
 Now fixed.
 * Bug Fix - Language Class - WordPress debugging was causing a notice.
 This is removed.
 * Bug Fix - Store Design Files - Fixes were made to ensure image sizes were correct.
 Buttons were being overridden in Twenty Twelve theme, corrections made.
 Width of cart item button column fixed in responsive base.
+= 1.0.19 =
+* Bug Fix - Default and Base themes, improvements to css to work out of the box in more browsers and themes.
+Manual copy of the design/theme/{theme name}/product_details_page/product_details_page.css files will need to be copied to see the changes on an update.
+Good for new installs.

 == Upgrade Notice ==